 5. Can I sue someone for posting my private information online in Texas?

-Yes, you may be able to sue if someone publicly shares private facts or intimate material uses your identity without permission.
+Yes, you may be able to sue if someone publicly shares private facts or intimate material, or uses your identity without permission.
 The exact claim depends on the facts and the harm caused.

 ️ Disclaimer